 Junior Achievement of the Upper Midwest (JAUM) has remodeled a new headquarters in St. Paul.
-The new Junior Achievement James R. and Patricia Hemak Experiential Learning Center houses administrative offices and three learning labs:
+The new Junior Achievement James R. and Patricia Hemak Experiential Learning Center house administrative offices and three learning labs:

 - Biz Town is a simulated free-market lab where students in grades 4-6 become business leaders, consumers, workers, and citizens for a day.

-- Finance Park teaches middle and high school students to build a foundation upon which they can make intelligent financial choices that last a lifetime, including 13 teacher-lead lessons related to income, expenses, savings, and credit.
+- Finance Park teaches middle and high school students to build a foundation upon which they can make intelligent financial choices that last a lifetime, including 13 teacher-led lessons related to income, expenses, savings, and credit.

 The new facility helps JAUM meet new demands for program expansion, operating needs, technology upgrades, and continue providing programs to local schools at little or no cost.
 Construction involved the renovation of three floors of the building, including complete new mechanical and electrical systems.